gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 We now add two new features to the problem.
 A stranger approaches Joe and offers to tell Joe whether the car is a lemon or a peach for 25 USD.
 Additionally, the car dealer offers a guarantee plan which costs 60 USD and covers 50% of the repair costs.
 Joe notes that this is not a very good deal, and the dealer includes an anti-lemon feature: if the total repair cost exceeds 100 USD, the quarantee will fully cover the repairs.

+## Influence diagram
+![\label{used-car-buyer-2}](figures/used-car-buyer-2.svg)

-We present the new influence diagram below.
+We present the new influence diagram above.
 The decision node $T$ denotes the decision to accept or decline the stranger's offer, and $R$ is the outcome of the test.
 We introduce new value nodes $V_1$ and $V_2$ to represent the testing costs and the base profit from purchasing the car.
 Additionally, the decision node $A$ now can choose to buy with a guarantee.

-![\label{used-car-buyer-2}](figures/used-car-buyer-2.svg)

-## The model
-### Influence diagram
 ```julia
 using Printf, Random, Logging, Parameters, JuMP, Gurobi
 using DecisionProgramming